The more people who give, the more ways our Sisters can give back.

 There are a number of funds you can choose from when making a donation.
 Please review those listed here and choose the one that best suits you.

-Subsidize Sisters volunteering in ministry directly with the poor and marginalized in activities such as a shelter for abused women and children, learning centers and our mission in Haiti.
+Subsidize Sisters volunteering in ministry directly with the poor and marginalized in activities such as a shelter for abused women and children, learning centers, and our counseling and testing programs at Sophia Center.

 Support the continual growth of our Sisters in educational and spiritual renewal.
 These programs are key to the continuation of our ministries.